-This live online course will look at supporting children who find it difficult to leave a parent or carer.
+This live online course explores how we support ourselves and manage our own needs while attending to the needs of children in our care.
 It is suitable for parents and carers and also for professionals working with children.
-It will be particularly beneficial for parents and carers of children who are experiencing difficulties with transitions and separations and for teachers and ECCE practitioners.
-The webinar will be facilitated by a highly experienced child and adolescent psychotherapists with a specialisation in play therapy.
+The webinar will be facilitated by a highly experienced child and adolescent psychotherapist with a specialisation in play therapy.
 During the webinar we will:

-The course is designed to equip professionals, and parents and carers, with helpful tools for the children in their care.
+The course is designed to equip professionals, and parents and carers, with helpful tools for resourcing and supporting themselves